Max Online: 418 @ 07/02/12 07:29 AM

 I remember going into a Burger King with Mom and my sisters for breakfast when I was twelve.
 The person in front is a brown-hued person I couldn’t tell was a man or a woman.
 The person stuck his or her butt out almost as if on purpose when he or she walked, had this affected attitude.
 I remember thinking, Is that how I will be … Afterward in the parking lot I wondered why I would’ve worried about that, what an odd question to ask yourself in such a panicked, instantly-afraid kind of way.

 I eat with J__, who has given me a ride to the train station.
 In his FIRESTONE work uniform he eats a sandwich across from me in the booth while making small talk, regular chuckles shared here and there.
 I notice I'm doing exactly what Royal said for me to do, the piano, the cashing in the GI Bill, 'the college experience,' but how can I explain it to J__, whose eyes behind his work glasses seem frightened and reserved concerning my decisions.
-His only consolation is the coincidence that Billy puts his two weeks notice in at the church about the same time I make plans to move to Wilton – him and Miss are to get married and move away to her new job.
+His only consolation is the coincidence that Billy puts his two weeks notice in at the church about the same time I make plans to move to Wilton – him and Miss are to marry and move away to her new job.

 Red, showing in the Golden Theater on West forty-fifth street, is about an aging artist pitted against a young one.
 There is only one set, only two actors.
 The characters work closely together, hence the friendship implied, the drama oncoming.
 The play asks questions about life and death and art all of which were answered by the three metal lights shining down on the stage.
 They are metal, not glossy, flat-grey colored instead, each a circle with a light bulb in the middle, held by a thin metal tube connecting it to the high ceiling.
 Frighteningly eternal compounds allow the light on stage.
 The play talks about how the black swallows the red -- at some point you die.
 But that’s not true, really the red swallows the black, over and over, one generation after the next.